How is Zeffy free?

 132. Virtual bingo night

-A virtual bingo night can be thrown together pretty quickly is a fun way to raise money for an urgent cause.
+A virtual bingo night can be thrown together pretty quickly and is a fun way to raise money for an urgent cause.

 133. 50/50 raffle